 Lord Kitchener, commander in general of the British Army in South Africa, was having a hard time countering Boer guerrilla tactics in the field.
 The Boer combatants, armed and mounted and moving in small squads, were hard to track and pin down as they swept through the countryside, causing havoc with the much larger – and slower – British contingents.

 So Kitchener had approximately 8000 blockhouses built, with barbed-wire fencing between them, spanning more than 5000 kilometres.
 Most of the blockhouses were erected near essential railway routes to protect vital supply lines.
 And they proved to be effective in controlling the Boers’ movements.

-Life in a typical blockhouse generally consisted of 7 ‘Tommies’ (British soldiers) under a hot tin roof.
-More than 90 percent of their time was spent in boredom, cleaning equipment, teasing each other and holding corn cricket derbies.
-Then there was that 10 percent of white-hot action, when the Boers came visiting.
+Life in a typical blockhouse generally consisted of seven ‘Tommies’ (British soldiers) under a hot tin roof.
+More than 90% of their time was spent in boredom, cleaning equipment, teasing each other and holding corn cricket derbies.
+Then there was that 10% of white-hot action, when the Boers came visiting.

 On some of the farms where blockhouses were built, you’ll still find evidence of a soldier’s presence: buckles, old boots, rifle shells and the ever-present pile of rusted tin cans that once contained bully beef or stew – generally consumed with rock-hard ‘dog biscuits’...

 Diamond Visitor Centre, 121 Bultfontein Rd

 How to get here